Lab Alumni

 Former Postdoctoral Researcher

-Current Position: Fellow at Charite University Berlin, and Investigator at the Max Planck Institute for Infection Biology
+Current Position: Senior Physician at Charite University Berlin and Group Leader at Berlin Institute for Medical Systems Biology (BIMBS), MDC Berlin

 Michael used a mouse model of H. pylori infection to discover that bacteria can colonize and activate gastric epithelial stem cells.